List of Marvel Comics teams and organizations: Defenders of the Deep

+Defenders of the Deep is an organization appearing in American comic books published by Marvel Comics.

 In order to protect the oceans, Namor forms the Defenders of the Deep with Tiger Shark, Orka, Andromeda, Echidna, the Piranhas, Fathom Five members Bloodtide and Manowar, and King Crab as its members.

 Delta Network

-The Delta Network, also referred to as the Delta Force (no relation to the real life Delta Force) was the name of a group of Deviants, a fictional race of beings from Marvel Comics.
+The Delta Network, also referred to as the Delta Force (no relation to the real life Delta Force), is an organization appearing in American comic books published by Marvel Comics.

+The Delta Network was the name of a group of Deviants, a race of beings from Marvel Comics.
 The Delta Network was a group of Deviant warriors who were organized by Warlord Kro.
 When the Avengers were captured by the Deviant priesthood, Kro called the members into action to rescue them.